laurilehmijoki/learn-reactive-programming-with-bacon.js/flatMap.md

     numbersStream = Bacon.fromArray([1,2,3])

-Then transform the stream such that the resulting stream will emit the values `1 second(s)`, `2 second(s)` and `3 second(s)` every one second.
+Then transform `numbersStream` such that the resulting stream will emit the values `1 second(s)`, `2 second(s)` and `3 second(s)` every one second.

 ## Error handling in stream programming